apguerreiro/LayersC/README.md

 By default, the default subset size *k* is set to *n/2* where *n* is the data set size.
 The subset size can be explicitly specified using option `-k`:

-    ./hvc -r "10 10 10 10" data -k 10
+    ./layers -r "10 10 10 10" data -k 10

-The use of the option `-g` is recommended, for better performance as the algorithm starts with an approximated solution.
+The use of the option `-g` is recommended.
+In general, the code will run faster as it will start with an approximated solution.

-For the remainder options available, check the output of `./hvc --help`.
+For the remainder options available, check the output of `./layers --help`.